adamsilver/fdpb/03-book-a-flight.md

 }

 SeatLimiter.prototype.onCheckboxClick = function(e) {
-  var checkbox = e.target;
   var selected = this.checkboxes.filter(':checked');
-  if(checkbox.checked && selected.length > this.max) {
+  if(e.target.checked && selected.length > this.max) {
-    selected.not(checkbox)[0].checked = false;
+    selected.not(e.target)[0].checked = false;
   }
 };
 ```

 When a checkbox is clicked, the `onCheckboxClick` method is called.
-The first thing it does is check to see if the the checkbox has been checked or not.
+The method first checks to see if the checkbox has been checked or not.
 If it has, then it checks to see if the quota has been surpassed.
-If both conditions are met, then the previously selected checkbox is unchecked.
+If both conditions are true, then the previously selected checkbox is unchecked.

 ## Summary

-In this chapter, we continued to use One Thing Per Page which allowed us to make use of the total screen estate.
+In this chapter, we continued to use the One Thing Per Page pattern which allowed us to make use of the total screen estate.
 We looked at ways of reducing friction, not only through interface design, but also by looking at the journey as a whole.

 As much as we tried to use native form controls, in their standard format, it became apparant that custom components were necessary to give users the best user experience.
 In the end we designed four custom components:

-- An autocomplete control which lets users search through a long list of destinations quickly and accurately.
+- An autocomplete control which lets users search through a long list of destinations quickly and accurately in a way that matches what they know.
-- A date picker components which lets users find a date in the future without having to worry about formatting issues.
+- A date picker component which lets users find a date in the future without having to worry about formatting issues.
 - A stepper component which lets users make small adjustments to an amount of passengers effortlessly.
 - A seat chooser which makes seat selection simple, even on small viewports.